10 Ways People Kept Records Before Paper

-Here’s a SlideShare of 10 ways people recorded information before paper and mass printing became available.
+Here are 10 ways people recorded information before paper and mass printing became available.

 Chinese scholars wrote on bamboo stalks as long ago as 500 BCE.
 The scholars used small knives to scrape away mistakes.
 These knives became a symbol of political stature, as the owners had the power to change records.